tiorionjames/Guessing-Game/README.md

 Before trying to solve a problem, do you understand what the problem is?

 Write out what you are trying to accomplish in your own words
- - Now break it down into smaller steps.
+ - Now, break it down into smaller steps.
  - E.g. What would half done look like?

 List out what things MIGHT work

 Is this problem different from anything you’ve seen before?
  - What makes it so different?
-  - What does that mean you need to research / google?
+  - What does that mean you need to research/google?

 Is there anything familiar in the problem?

 Super Stuck?
 If you are still stuck on how to do this, share what you have done above and you can ask for a hint, or hang on for the class solution.

 Done early?
 Look for opportunities to refactor (we will cover refactoring later).
-By far the most important skill to start working on right now: If someone were to read your code, would it be easy for them to read and understand without having you explain it?
+By far, the most important skill to start working on right now is making sure others can read and interpret your code.
+If someone were to read your code, would it be easy for them to read and understand without having you explain it?

 Other things you can do: